Cnnctr/onikakushi/README.md

 ..SteamApps\common\Higurashi When They Cry\HigurashiEp01_Data\StreamingAssets\Update

-- "It's still not playing/I'm not getting the afternoon/night backgrounds."
+> "It's still not playing."
 Go to ..common\Higurashi When They Cry\HigurashiEp01_Data\StreamingAssets\CompiledScripts

 Make a copy of the Complied Scripts folder.